 Residents of El Cerrito, Hercules, Pinole, Richmond, San Pablo and the unincorporated County areas can now put food scraps and food-soiled paper along with yard trimmings into their green carts for curbside collection.
 For more information on this program see the brochure or take a look at this poster.

 Residents of these cities are also eligible to receive a free food scrap collection pail for their kitchen counter.
+Supplies are limited.
 Read this announcement to see where you can pick up a food scrap pail.
 You may also contact your respective City Hall or RecycleMore for more information on how to obtain one.

 Visit our composting home page to learn other ways to compost certain food items and yard trimmings.